microsoft/powercat-business-approvals-kit/Workshop/src/scripts/README.md

 Reset-UserDevelopmentEnvironment "first.last@contoso.onmicrosoft.com"
 ```

-### Integration Test
+### Integration Tests

-Assuming that the workshop had been completed with a multistage approvals and Cloud Flow
+Assuming that the workshop had been completed with a multistage approvals and Cloud Flow.

 ```pwsh
 Invoke-ValidateTwoStageMachineRequestApproval "first.last@contoso.onmicrosoft.com"
 ```

+The [Tests README](./tests/README.md) also includes instructions on how to run Pester PowerShell integration tests

 ## Bash Scripts